Our curriculum provides a broad range of experiences for our pupils.

 Equality of provision

-At Canvey Island Infant School, teachers set high expectations for every pupil.
+At Canvey Island Infant School and Nursery, teachers set high expectations for every pupil.
 Work is differentiated to suit the needs of individuals and lessons are planned to ensure that there are no barriers to every pupil achieving.
-Teachers take account the needs of children who first language is not English and plan teaching opportunities to help them develop their English as well as supportung them to take part in all subjects.
+Teachers take account the needs of children who first language is not English and plan teaching opportunities to help them develop their English as well as supporting them to take part in all subjects.

 Robust assessment is undertaken to ensure that the needs of all pupils are met and to enable teachers to overcome potential barriers to learning.